 - Saturday, I umpire.
 So I always ensure I drink lots of fluid and just try to always eat good healthy food and no takeaway type food.

 Fatigue and dehydration whilst umpiring AFL games could impact the ability to perform at the highest level.
 Is dehydration an issue for you and how does it impact your training and athletic performance?

 Typically I can run an average 16kms a game and perhaps 3km in sprints.
 I find the last 15mis of the last quarters late in games the hardest.
 I can be really fatigued.
 I’ve always had issues with this.

 With covid, the rules have changed and the games are shorter.
 It’s actually harder for us to drink during the game, so we only really are able to drink during the breaks, which of course, throws up another challenge of how to keep your hydration up.
 In QLD, I notice the humidity.
 I used hydration tabs like Koda.
 I also started using PREPD and noticed some big benefits.
 I was able to run throughout the games better, didn’t need to urinate as much, and my recovery is so much better, as I’m not as stiff and sore afterwards.
 It is really incredible seeing the benefits first-hand.

 What made you want to try PREPD and will you continue using PREPD going forward?

-During my umpiring career I have struggled with cramping, especially late in games.
+During my umpiring career, I have struggled with cramping, especially late in games.
 I have tried lots of different products to help with cramps but never found anything that worked or simply tasted great.
 I was fortunate to come across PREPD during the Covid – 19 shutdown period and experienced a difference in my performance and recovery in and after matches immediately.
-Not only has the amount of fluid loss during games decreased, my recovery was noticeably quicker post game.
-I didn’t have that “heavy” feeling in the legs days after my game like I had experienced before.
-This will become a staple in my preparation for training and games going forward.
+Not only has the amount of fluid loss during games decreased, but my recovery was also noticeably quicker post-game.
+I didn’t have that “heavy” feeling in my legs days after my game like I had experienced before.
+This will become a staple in my preparation for training and games going forward!